 They are very cost-effective, too

 Especially if you find yourself fitting perfectly with a specific hybrid e-bike setup or design.
-Normally, you’ll have to purchase an e-bike to fulfill a specific purpose, and you have the plethora of categories you can choose from for this.
-And, most of the time, riders usually end up buying two or more types just to make up for their desire to various kinds of e-bike experiences or fulfill specific riding purposes.
+Normally, you’ll have to purchase an e-bike to fulfill a specific purpose, and you have a plethora of categories you can choose from for this.
+And, most of the time, riders usually end up buying two or more types just to make up for their desire for various kinds of e-bike experiences or fulfill specific riding purposes.

 Additionally, you might also not want to have to limit yourself to a specific type of e-bike.
 You probably think that it’s just not worth your budget, too, considering the general costliness of e-bikes.
 Hybrid e-bikes could very well save you from your dilemma by offering multiple setups and designs derived from most major e-bike categories.